oceanprotocol/docs/discover/faq.md

 <summary>Do you have a tutorial for using Arweave as storing solution for assets?</summary>

 You bet we have.
-Here it is: https://docs.oceanprotocol.com/user-guides/asset-hosting/arweave
+[Here](https://docs.oceanprotocol.com/user-guides/asset-hosting/arweave) it is 😎

 </details>